Who we are

 We’re asking the Wyoming Legislature to adopt a resolution that would call for an amendment to the United States Constitution to declare that corporations are not people and money is not speech.
-In the alternative, we are asking the legislature to place this request on the ballot for November 2020, so that the people of Wyoming can express their views about the problem of money in politics.
+In the alternative, we ask the legislature to place this request on the ballot for the next general election, so that the people of Wyoming can express their views about the problem of money in politics.

 Because Wyoming Promise is cross-partisan, it will not endorse any political candidate for any office at any time.

 However, Wyoming Promise welcomes endorsements by current and former public officials, and candidates running for public office, who agree that money in politics has reached toxic levels – and it’s time to solve that problem by repealing Citizens United through an amendment to the United States Constitution.